schlick7/LuteForMobile/docs/stuff.md

 Remove the ability to close the term form with a downward swipe when the dictionary is open.
 It is making it so i can't scroll the webviews.

-The term form autosave on tapping away (out of the form) doesn't trigger the tooltip refresh in the termslist like it does when i press the save button or the close button

 make swipe to turn page work on the termslist as well.

-The back button on the sentencereader on sentence 1 needs to navigate back 1 page in the book

 can the server handle async requests for tooltips?